MasterSais/uvo/README.md

-# `USOV`
+# `Barideta`
-USOV is a JavaScript universal single object validator.
+Barideta is a javascript universal single object validator.
 It provides validation and transformation utilities.
-Each validator is represented by separated module (no carrying as in another validation libraries), thats gives opportunity for treeshaking.
-Library has 5 types of modules: validators (only validates entity), processors (only transforms entity), groupers (groups another validators in specific way), spreaders (provides crossvalidation between distanted fields and provides recursion), containers (provides additional input/output processing).
+Each validator is represented by a separated module, thats gives opportunity for treeshaking.
+Library has 5 types of modules: validators, processors, groupers, spreaders, containers.
+Each one has own specific behaviour.

+You can use validators only for validation and processing data without error handling (e.g. url query params).
+Futhermore, you can use containers for error handling and provide your own errors processing.

+You can easily extend library with your own specific validators or processors.

+Minified library bundle with all modules takes less than 6kb.
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->